Posted on September 11, 2018

 October’s cranberry harvest has been a part of the peninsula’s culture for over a century.
 This tart, native berry brings more excitement than you might expect as the bogs are flooded for harvest and roadside stalls with fresh cranberries begin to pop up.
-The peak of activity comes October 14 and 15 with the annual Cranberrian Fair.
-If you’re planning a trip this month to the peninsula, be sure to get in on the cranberry fun.
+The peak of activity comes October 13 and 14 (2018) with the annual Cranberrian Fair.
+Plan a fall trip to the peninsula and get in on the cranberry fun.

 Fast approaching is our annual celebration—the Cranberrian Fair!
 Admission is only $5 and includes a collectible Cranberrian button.
 This covers all events for the weekend.